simonconway1979/CV/README.md

 ## Further interests

 ####Social justice
-I am the secretary of my local SVP charity, providing practical support to the community such as visiting the elderly, sick and housebound.
+I am the secretary of my local SVP charity, providing practical support such as visiting the elderly, sick and housebound.
 This is a grass roots way to support my local community.

 I have read several books focussed on social justice including The Spirit Level, Pathologies of Power, Capital in the 21st Century, The Idea of Justice.

 ####Hardware
 At Makers Academy I set up a Hardware Meetup group to meet every couple of weeks.
 I’m keen to learn about hardware and this was a great way to start.
-I have prototypes some simple projects.
+I have prototyped some simple projects.

 ####Reading
-I enjoy reading non-fiction literature that gives a long view of human existence and tries to make some sense of this (Homo Sapiens, Guns, Germs and Steel, Collapse, Capital in the 21 Century, Homo Deus) and books that investigate the current human social, political and psychological condition (The Spirit Level, Pathologies of Power, Thinking, Fast and Slow).
+I enjoy reading non-fiction literature that gives a long view of human existence and tries to make some sense of this (Homo Sapiens, Guns, Germs and Steel, Collapse, Capital in the 21 Century, Homo Deus) and books that investigate the current human social, political and psychological condition (The Spirit Level, Pathologies of Power).
 I also like science fiction and fantasy.

+I'm fascinated with human perception and the differences between how we percieve the world.
+I've read books on this (Thinking, fast and slow, Man and His Symbols) and have also read a number of papers on the vividness of visual imagary and how this relates to the way we learn.
+During Maker's academy I carried out a short survey to understand the visual imagary of my cohort and tried to correlate this with my paired programming experiences.

 ####Exercise
 I enjoy cycling, running, Pilates and walking the dog with my wife.